jongrionro-debug/JustPutBasket/README.md

-# QuerySwitch Max
+# JUSTPUTBASKET

-QuerySwitch Max is the current product direction for this repository.
+JUSTPUTBASKET is the current product direction for this repository.
 The target workflow is image-first design exploration, not recommendation-first search.

 ```text